Fighting Fiscal Drag: 10 Strategies to Offset Frozen Tax Thresholds in 2026/27

 3. Maximise Pension Contributions via Salary Sacrifice

 Pension contributions are the most powerful tax-efficient tool available to UK employees.
-With salary sacrifice, your gross salary is contractually reduced before Income Tax and National Insurance are calculated.
-This means you save both tax and NI on every pound contributed — unlike relief at source where you still pay full NI.
-For a complete overview of pension tax advantages, see our Pension Tax Relief Guide.
+Salary sacrifice reduces your gross salary before both Income Tax and NI are calculated, saving you both — unlike relief at source where NI is still due on the full amount.
+Here is how it plays out at £45,000:

 Worked Example: £45,000 Salary with 5% Pension